 If you want to learn to draw realistically, 3-D shapes are a foundation for doing so.
 Once you know how to imply multi-dimensional form, you can apply your knowledge to all types of subjects.

-Get step-by-step tutorials for drawing 3-D shapes and make your artwork pop off the page!
+Learn how to draw 3-D shapes and make your art pop off the page.

 You don’t need any special tools to learn this skill.
 I’m using a pencil and paper, but feel free to use pens, colored pencils, crayons — whatever strikes your fancy.

 Here are drawing tutorials for five common 3-D shapes with some helpful tips and tricks for drawing them.
 Each is broken down into simple steps that helps build the overall form.

 There are two types of multi-dimensional triangles: prisms (left) and pyramids (right).